juliacarbajal/mandy_ipadvocabtest/README.md

 * `npm install`
 * `bower install`

-`gulp watch` for in-browser development and test with livereload
+Run `gulp watch` for in-browser development and test with livereload.

 ## Deploy

+We do not package the app locally, but use [Phonegap Build](http://build.phonegap.com) instead.

-`gulp` to prepare the app for release and create a zip archive, ready to be uploaded to Phonegap Build
+Run `gulp` to prepare the app for release and create a zip archive, then upload it to Phonegap Build to package the app.